Shinagawa-monkey/Shinagawa-monkey/README.md

 <h2 style="text-wrap: balance;">Full Stack Software Engineer</h2>

 <img src="https://github.com/Shinagawa-monkey/Shinagawa-monkey/blob/main/octocat.png" align="right" width="320" />
-<p style="text-wrap: pretty; min-width: 500px;">I'm a MERN stack software engineer with 3+ years of experience in backend and frontend development.
+<p style="text-wrap: pretty;">I'm a MERN stack software engineer with 3+ years of experience in backend and frontend development.
 I am working on some side projects, continuously learning new languages and technologies.
 Able and willing to think outside the box.</p>
     <ul style="text-wrap: pretty;">
       <li>🌍 I'm based in Playa del Carmen, Mexico</li>
       <li>✉️ You can contact me at <a href="mailto:elenashatalova.it@gmail.com">elenashatalova.it@gmail.com</a></li>